MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 - [Administrative users](create-users.md#create-an-administrative-user-account)
 - [SYSTEM user](/power-apps/developer/data-platform/webapi/reference/systemuser#operations)

 Additionally, there are special free ($0) licenses, which are used to interact with Dynamics 365 applications like Dynamics 365 Marketing.
-See [How Marketing is licensed](/dynamics365/customer-engagement/marketing/purchase-setup#user-and-portal-licensing) for more details.
+Learn more in [How Marketing is licensed](/dynamics365/customer-engagement/marketing/purchase-setup#user-and-portal-licensing).

 For these non-licensed identities, every tenant will get an initial base request limit per tenant determined by what paid licenses are on the tenant, plus accrued limits determined by the quantity of paid Dynamics 365 Enterprise and Professional licenses.<sup>1</sup> This pool can only be used by these non-licensed users and not by users with assigned interactive user licenses.